 The FCA's Decision Procedure and Penalties Manual provides guidance on the nature and procedure of the FCA's Regulatory Decisions Committee, which is (in most cases) responsible for deciding whether to take enforcement action following an investigation.
-The Bank of England is currently consulting on introducing an Enforcement Decision-Making Committee in respect of PRA enforcement actions.
+In August 2018, the Bank of England introduced an Enforcement Decision-Making Committee in respect of contested PRA enforcement actions.